tugcekonuklar/idealo-robot-application/position-service/README.md

 ** Initial position (start position) starts always (0,0) EAST.

+** Each directions has 90 degrees differences.

 ** If the action is invalid or exceeds the max limit of the grid, position does not change end of the action step and validation sets false.
    With these result of actions client can investigate each step and understand of the result of the actions.

+** If commands are not valid or exceeded the grid size.
+Application does not return error, does not change the position.
+Application works as Fault Tolerance system.

 ## Sample